f5devcentral/f5-cloudserviceeaplab/README.rst

 `1.` Clean Up via Postman
 *************************

-`a)` In order to clean up Essential App Protect instance we've created and remove the subscription, send the **Retire EAP Subscription** request which uses the relevant “subscription_id”:
+`a)` To clean up Essential App Protect instance we created and to remove the subscription, send the **Retire EAP Subscription** request which will use the store “subscription_id”:

 .. figure:: _figures/219.png

-You will see “retired” status in the response body which means that it’s not available on the F5 Cloud Services portal anymore.
+You will see status of “retired” status in the response body which means that it’s no longer available in the F5 Cloud Services portal.

 .. figure:: _figures/220.png

-More detailed information on these API requests can be found `here <http://bit.ly/2Gf166I>`_.
+More details on these API requests can be found `here <http://bit.ly/2Gf166I>`_.

-`b)` Change Essential App Protect Record type
+`b)` Reset DNS entry for test app

-Let's send the **Reset EAP Record (lab)** request to change record type from CNAME to A back:
+Let's send the **Reset EAP Record (lab)** request to change record type from CNAME (provided by the EAP service) to the originla A-record pointing to the original app server IP:

 .. figure:: _figures/222.png

-The request will show the reset type and IP value:
+The request will show the reset performed and the IP value:

 .. figure:: _figures/223.png

 `2.` Clear Tokens from the Lab Service API
 ******************************************

-We recommend that you clear your tokens from the Lab Service API for security purposes.
+We recommend that you clear your tokens that were used by Postman from the Lab Service API for security purposes.
 In order to do that, send the **Logout** request, which uses your ACCESS_TOKEN:

 .. figure:: _figures/224.png